veniamin-ilmer/awesome-existing-standards/voting/approval.md

 But as you can see from the results, the votes tell a different story.

-This has been the first time no candidate got 100% of the votes.
+This has been the first time no candidate got near 100% of the votes.

 Even though both candidates could have been voted on at the same time, the neutral candidate still got more votes than the favorable one.